Champagne Taste on a Beer Budget

 Your final consideration when completing a budget home theater system is how it's all going to operate.
 Most home theater receivers, such as the Onkyo above do include "universal" remotes that can operate multiple components, like DVD players and TVs.
 But you'll still have to press a lot of buttons to get everything powered up and probably will need to keep a "cheat sheet" around for the family members to get it all up and running.

-For true home theater ease-of-use and integration, we'd recommend an intelligent home theater remote such as the Logitech Harmony 880 (see full review here).
-The Harmony 880 remote allows you to associate complicated home theater operations with simple activity buttons like "Watch TV" or "Watch a DVD."
+For true home theater ease-of-use and integration, we'd recommend an intelligent home theater remote such as the Harmony One by Logitech.
+The Harmony remote allows you to associate complicated home theater operations with simple activity buttons like "Watch TV" or "Watch a DVD."
 Press one button and the remote will power up your DVD player, TV and receiver, switch the inputs on all devices to the right settings and start playing a DVD for you.
 Press another button when you're done and it will shut down the whole system.
 Just the thing to promote peace and... well... "harmony" in the household.
-In 2008, the Harmony 880 is being discontinued and replaced with the Harmony One which appears to be even easier to use.

 Have Fun with It!